Germany's Scholz announces impending Moscow visit | DW | 03.02.2022

 "I did not ask for his advice, and he did not give me any either," Scholz said of his predecessor.

-The head of the conservative Bavarian CSU, Markus Söder, on Thursday suggested that Scholz should indeed ignore advice from Schröder as one-sided and instead turn to ex-Chancellor Angela Merkel, who he said was more familiar with Russia than anyone else he knew.
+The head of the conservative Bavarian CSU, Markus Söder, on Thursday suggested that Scholz should indeed ignore advice from Schröder as one-sided and instead turn to more recently-departed Chancellor Angela Merkel, who he said was more familiar with Russia than anyone else he knew.

 "I would have thought it good to at least include Angela Merkel in consultations," he told broadcaster ARD.